 Why You Should Not Use eval() in JavaScript?

 Just because something works doesn’t mean it’s a good practice.
 If you’re a developer, then you probably see the eval() function at some point.
 Maybe you will use it to execute some dynamic code, or you can hear from someone to use it.
 But it’s important to learn complete information about eval() before using it in code.
-In this blog, you will get all the information about the eval() function and why you should avoid using it, and what safer alternatives you can use instead of using eval() function.
+In this blog, you will get all the information about the eval() function and why you should avoid using it, and what safer alternatives you can use instead of using eval() in JavaScript.

 Table of Contents:

-What is eval()?
+What is eval() in JavaScript?

 Example: